Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 * SDL.dll
 * terminal.png

-The png is very important as without it your program won't run.
+&nbsp;&nbsp;&nbsp;The png is very important as without it your program won't run.
 I had a good bit of trouble when I was working with the C# binding of libtcod as it didn't have it include for some reason.
 Anyway with that the next step is to make sure the project knows what to do with it all so into build options.
 Under debug in linker settings add a link to the libtcod\lib\libtcod-mingw-debug.a and then switch over to release and link to libtcod\lib\libtcod-mingw.a and we are good.